 We own and operate machinery and equipment exclusively used for farming and ranching, as well as the building or maintaining of roads and water facilities.
-To aid in water flow, that equipment is being used to aggressively attack yuccas, mesquite and cedar.
-That attack seems at times like we are trying to push water upstream, but the owner of 24 Outfitters is determined to kill all (or most) yuccas and cedars and limit mesquite trees.
+To aid in water flow, our equipment is being used to aggressively attack yuccas, mesquite and cedar.
+That attack seems at times like we are trying to push water upstream, but the owner of 24 Outfitters is determined to kill all or most of the yuccas and cedars and limit mesquite trees.
 The owner also desires to have all mesquite tree limbs trimmed up 6-feet off the ground, which many believe will make the trees look like toothpicks.
-The owner of 24 Outfitters believes his Granddad (BT) would be happy at the way he is attacking the land, but his Dad (RE) would think he needs to spend more time in the law office.
+He believes his Granddad (BT) would be happy at the way he is attacking the land, but his Dad (RE) would think he needs to spend more time in the law office.

 Our cattle operation has been in existence on this West Texas property for over 100 years.
 The sheep operation was taken away approximately 30 years ago due to coyotes, which will hopefully be limited in the future.
 Goat operations are currently not possible due to coyote problems.
 As noted above, the owner of 24 Outfitters desires to pipe-fence the entire property with cattle wire therein (not for deer, but for cattle, sheep and goats), but limiting the pig and coyote problems.

 We attempt to provide excellent food and grazing with year round water for our cattle grazing operation.
 Even in the most severe droughts we have water although the food might be extremely limited outside of purchasing bales of hay.
 The addition of grazing cattle to the natural landscape of 24 Outfitters helps create an idyllic and authentic view of the West Texas outdoor experience and we couldn’t be more proud of the animals on the farm.
 Hopefully in the future, goats and sheep will be added to the gorgeous pastures at 24 Outfitters.